dmaccormac/treelaunch/README.md

 - Download the latest release https://github.com/dmaccormac/treelaunch/releases
 - Unpack setup files and run setup.exe.

-TreeLaunch can uninstalled using 'Programs and Features' in Control Panel.
+TreeLaunch can be uninstalled using 'Programs and Features' in Control Panel.

 # Usage
 To start TreeLaunch, navigate to the TreeLaunch entry in your Start Menu.

-By default, the *SampleTree.xml* file will be loaded on initial program start-up.
+The default tree file *SampleTree.xml* will be loaded when TreeLaunch starts for the first time.
 You may edit this file as needed or create a new file elsewhere in the system.

 TreeLaunch has the following menu options which can be seen by right-clicking on the Tree.